 We offer a wide range of pastoral support in school.
-Whole School Training (Solihull Approach, Boxall Profiling, Attachment Awareness, TAMHS work, Keys to Happiness) and staff development has focussed on pastoral support.
+Whole School Training and staff development has focussed on pastoral support, drawing on expertise from Maplefields Outreach and Mosaic Psychology.

-Some of our pastoral support includes Drawing and Talking, Meet and Greets, Protective Behaviours and Emotional Resilience.
+Some of our pastoral support includes Drawing and Talking, Meet and Greets, Protective Behaviours and Emotional Resilience and the Zones of Regulation.

-We have a Family Support Worker, who works very closely with the SENDCo to ensure pupil welfare is supported effectively.
+We have a Family Support Worker, Mrs Molsher, who works very closely with the SENDCo to ensure pupil welfare is supported effectively.
 We also have a Learning Mentor who delivers individual or small group targeted work.
 Our Learning Mentor is a trained ELSA (Emotional Literacy Support Assistant).
 This is Mrs Campbell.